How To Control Dog Fleas

-If you have a car, then the fleas can infest your car and being in a confined space with fleas means you will wake the next day to find dozens of flea bites on your legs.
-You can't see the fleas feeding on you when you are driving!
+Fleas can infest your car.
+Being in a confined space with fleas means you might wake up the next day to find dozens of flea bites on your legs.
+You can't see these biting parasites feeding on you when you are driving!

-You can waste hundreds of pounds on ineffective amateur treatments, or you can bring in experts like us and do it properly ONCE!
+You can waste oodles of cash on ineffective amateur treatments, or you can bring in experts like us and do it correctly ONCE!

-Fumigation or ULV treatment offers a very quick knockdown of adult fleas, but provides virtually no residual control, so you pay to "control fleas in the moment" and nothing more.
-This is because fumigation does little to disrupt the fleas life-cycle.
+Fumigation or ULV treatment offers a rapid knockdown of adult fleas but provides virtually no residual control, so you pay to "control fleas at that moment" and nothing more.
+By contrast, residual sprays target the dog fleas life-cycle.

-Residual spray - this kills some fleas quickly but can't be used on delicate materials especially those that will be damaged by water.
-The spray should contain a residual insecticide that will provide killing power for months and should also contain an IGR (Insect Growth Regulator) to break the flea lifecycle.
+Residual sprays kill some fleas quickly but can't be used on delicate materials especially those that will be damaged by water.

 The flea spray should contain a residual insecticide with an IGR (Insect Growth Regulator).
 The IGR is focussed on breaking the flea's lifecycle and providing killing power for months.